 - Maintains a rental fleet of excavation equipment, commercial trucks, tractors, and farm machinery for use of all departments at the College of Agriculture and Life Sciences.

-- Operates a biofuel station that serves tractors, trucks and large machinery for more than 10 departments.
+- Operates a fuel station that serves tractors, trucks and large machinery for more than 10 departments.

 - Large scale research on forage and biofuel grasses is underway to identify the best grasses, or "feedstocks" for bioenergy development in the Northeast.
 Researchers are studying quality, yields, disease and insect resistance of the best potential candidates of warm and cool-season grass species for conversion to biofuel, a top priority of the federal government.
 Read more